ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/supported_by.md

 * **type**: The kind of supporter, for example `funder` or `infrastructure`.
 This value can be passed to `supported-by-tiles-selection.html` to show only supporters of that type.
 * **url**: Link to the supporter's website.

+{: .important }
+> SVG supporter logos should define a sensible `viewBox`.
+Avoid SVG files whose root `<svg>` element has very small `width` or `height` values unless the `viewBox` describes the full logo artwork.
+Small intrinsic dimensions can make the logo render too small or clipped in the supported-by tiles.
+When needed, remove the root `width` and `height` attributes or export the logo with dimensions that match its visible artwork.

 Example:

 ```yml